makavelj/CLA/README.txt

     - includes Decision Tree based on entropy of information
     - includes Vector Quantization based on K-Means
     - includes Principal Component Analysis based on Eigenvectors and Eigenvalues
+    - includes Boosting based on Decision Tree stumps

-To get started have a look at the test files to see how to use compression.
+To get started have a look at the test files to see how to use compression and pattern recognition.